eucardano/brandassets/templates/yt-description-socials.md

 The greeting bot will guide you the way with the link to the channel.
 Tag the country/region of your headquarter(s) so your local community can connect.

+### Find a Date

+If we haven't suggested a date yet, have a look at this list and see which date suits you: https://github.com/orgs/eucardano/projects/8/views/1?filterQuery=fireside+
+The meetings happen fortnightly Thursdays at 18:30 CET, with three podium guests.
+If we haven't been in contact yet, comment into one of the items suiting your date to request a spot.
+If the items hasn't been scheduled yet, feel free to reach out or to create a new issue (please mind the forntightly schedule).

 ### Register to Participate